Arkheias/Cabbage-Corp/README_Changelog.txt

 -----Resources-----
 Changed the resource CCPraclarushHangar.jpg to a derivative of two public domain images to simplify copyright labelling.
 Changed commenting in global functions.
+Changed all repairer devices to have a lower upper limit for the levels of the armors that they can repair.
+Changed all repairer device descriptions.
 Changed descriptions of all advanced ore refineries.
 Changed description of Cabbages to adjust for global warming.